Ashwwi/Goaldiggers-Iot_SCDFXIBM/README.md

 ### What's the problem?

-Fire occurs everywhere in the world.
-They are unavoidable but preventable.
-As such, fire prevention measures are taken to reduce the risk.
-However when fires occur, they can have a detrimental impact on the environment if not taken care of swiftly.
-As such reactive solutions  (Needs work)
+Punggol Digital District is powered by high technology such as the use of Open Digital Platform that integrates various smart city solutions together.
+Hence the cost of creating such places is high, thus if there's any chaos such as fire outbreaks/ riots, the cost of repairment will be high too.
+As such, fire/riot detection is important to keep the cost low and keep the neighbourhood safe.

+Fire/riot detection also allows the SCDF officers more time to prepare and equip themselves with the proper gear.
+This allows them to be better suited at undertaking the task at hand.
+Furthermore, faster reactions can be vital in minimizing damage done by fires or riots.

+our group decided to create a device with the help of AI On Edge to help to detect for fire and riots.
+Due to the sheer speed of edge devices, it can quickly receive and send data to IBM cloud to alert the SCDF officials.

 ### How can technology help?

-Technology can play a big part in fire detection.
+Technologies are able to play a big part in fire detection.
 Machines are faster than the average human reaction thus utilizing that speed can be beneficial in detecting fires.
+Our group decided to equip devices capable of detecting fires at many locations.
+The sipeed m1 module is used as our device as it was compact, easy to install and was able to achieve our goals.
 (Needs work)

 ### The idea

 Detection is key in eliminating the threat of a huge fire.
-Thus, we decided to create a machine learning model that is able to detect fires.
-The model is able to identify when a fire has started and broadcast this critical information to the authoratives in a matter of seconds.
+Thus, our group decided to create a device with the help of AI On Edge to help to detect for fire and riots.
+Due to the sheer speed of edge devices, it can quickly receive and send data to IBM cloud to alert the SCDF officials.

 ## Pitch video